shortstheory/APStreamline/README.md

-# Adaptive H.264 Streaming Using GStreamer
+# Adaptive H.264 Streaming From ArduPilot Robots Using GStreamer

 ## Introduction

-Using video cameras for live-streaming the video feed from quadcopters and other unmanned vehicles is becoming increasingly useful.
+Using video cameras for live-streaming the video feed from aerial robots and other unmanned vehicles is becoming increasingly useful.
 Most video streaming solutions use RTP for streaming video over UDP.
-UDP is more efficient than TCP because it forgoes the reliable delivery and congestion control mechanisms that TCP boasts.
+UDP is more efficient than TCP because it forgoes the overhead that comes with TCP's reliable delivery and congestion control mechanisms.

 However, this introduces new problems when streaming video from robots.
 In most cases, we use the Companion Computer (CC) in Wi-Fi hotspot mode for streaming the video.
-Due to limited Wi-Fi range, the video Quality-of-Service progressively gets worse when the robot goes further away from the receiving computer.
+Due to limited Wi-Fi range, the video Quality-of-Service progressively gets worse when the robot moves further away from the receiving computer.

-The Adaptive Streaming aims to fix this problem by dynamically adjusting the video quality by parsing the RTCP Receiver Report packets on the CC.
-These RTCP packets provide helpful QoS information which can be used for automatically changing the bitrate and resolution of the video delivered from the CC.
+The Adaptive Streaming aims to fix this problem by dynamically adjusting the video quality.
+Even over UDP, we can still obtain estimates of QoS using RTCP and parsing the RTCP Receiver Report packets on the CC.
+These RTCP packets provide helpful QoS information (such as RTT and packet loss) which can be used for automatically changing the bitrate and resolution of the video delivered from the CC.

 Currently this project supports H.264 hardware encoding the video feed of the Raspberry Pi Camera on the Raspberry Pi 3B(+).
 H.264 software encoding is supported for all other V4L2 cameras.

 ### Note for hardware encoding webcams

 Some webcams such as the Logitech C920 support hardware encoding through an onboard processor, however bugs in the UVC driver has resulted in some reduced functionality.
-These webcams are configured to adaptively stream in only 480p through adjusting the H.264 video bitrate.
+These webcams are configured to adaptively stream only in 480p through adjusting the H.264 video bitrate.
 Switching the resolution results in the video client closing due to the transmission of an EOS event once the resolution has changed.

 ## Running the Code